tomyreyes/Non-profit-finder/README.md

-# Non-profit-finder
+# Non-Profit Finder

 Meteor / Blaze Application
 This is a full stack application built with Meteor and Blaze.
 Prior to this project I had never used Meteor or Blaze so it was a great learning experience.
-The application I created is essentially a platform where Non-profit organizations can gain exposure and find individuals interested in joining a non-profit.
+The application I created is essentially a platform where Non-Profit organizations can gain exposure and find individuals interested in joining a Non-Profit.

 ## General Flow of the App